raonigabriel/web-terminal/README.md

 # Multi-Arch
 This image supports the following architectures: linux/armv7, linux/arm64, linux/386 and linux/amd64.

-This means you get it running on your RaspberryPi.
+This means you can get it running on your RaspberryPi!

 ---
 # Usage